Failed back syndrome: Research

-The identification of tumor necrosis factor-alpha (TNF) as a central cause of inflammatory spinal pain now suggests the possibility of an entirely new approach to selected patients with FBSS.
+The identification of tumor necrosis factor-alpha as a central cause of inflammatory spinal pain now suggests the possibility of an entirely new approach to selected patients with FBS.
 Specific and potent inhibitors of TNF became available in the U.S. in 1998, and were demonstrated to be potentially effective for treating sciatica in experimental models beginning in 2001.
-Targeted anatomic administration of one of these anti-TNF agents, etanercept, a patented treatment method, has been suggested in published pilot studies to be effective for treating selected patients with chronic disc-related pain and FBSS.
+Targeted anatomic administration of one of these anti-TNF agents, etanercept, a patented treatment method, has been suggested in published pilot studies to be effective for treating selected patients with chronic disc-related pain and FBS.
 The scientific basis for pain relief in these patients is supported by the many current review articles.
-In the future new imaging methods may allow non-invasive identification of sites of neuronal inflammation, thereby enabling more accurate localization of the "pain generators" responsible for symptom production.
+In the future new imaging methods may allow non-invasive identification of sites of neuronal inflammation, thereby enabling more accurate localization of the pain generators responsible for symptom production.
 These treatments are still experimental.

-If chronic pain in FBSS has a chemical component producing inflammatory pain, then prior to additional surgery it may make sense to use an anti-inflammatory approach.
-Often this is first attempted with non-steroidal anti-inflammatory medications, but the long-term use of Non-steroidal anti-inflammatory drugs (NSAIDS) for patients with persistent back pain is complicated by their possible cardiovascular and gastrointestinal toxicity; and NSAIDs have limited value to intervene in TNF-mediated processes.
-An alternative often employed is the injection of cortisone into the spine adjacent to the suspected pain generator, a technique known as "epidural steroid injection".
-Although this technique began more than a decade ago for FBSS, the efficacy of epidural steroid injections is now generally thought to be limited to short term pain relief in selected patients only.
+If chronic pain in FBS has a chemical component producing inflammatory pain, then prior to additional surgery it may make sense to use an anti-inflammatory approach.
+Often this is first attempted with non-steroidal anti-inflammatory medications, but the long-term use of non-steroidal anti-inflammatory drugs for patients with persistent back pain is complicated by their possible cardiovascular and gastrointestinal toxicity; and NSAIDs have limited value to intervene in TNF-mediated processes.
+An alternative often employed is the injection of cortisone into the spine adjacent to the suspected pain generator, a technique known as epidural steroid injection.
+Although this technique began more than a decade ago for FBS, the efficacy of epidural steroid injections is now generally thought to be limited to short term pain relief in selected patients only.
 In addition, epidural steroid injections, in certain settings, may result in serious complications.
-Fortunately there are now emerging new methods that directly target TNF.
-These TNF-targeted methods represent a highly promising new approach for patients with chronic severe spinal pain, such as those with FBSS.
+Fortunately, there are now emerging new methods that directly target TNF.
+These TNF-targeted methods represent a highly promising new approach for patients with chronic severe spinal pain, such as those with FBS.
 Ancillary approaches, such as rehabilitation, physical therapy, anti-depressants, and, in particular, graduated exercise programs, may all be useful adjuncts to anti-inflammatory approaches.
-In addition, more invasive modalities, such as spinal cord stimulation, may offer relief for certain patients with FBSS, but these modalities, although often referred to as "minimally invasive", require additional surgery, and have complications of their own.
+In addition, more invasive modalities, such as spinal cord stimulation, may offer relief for certain patients with FBS, but these modalities, although often referred to as "minimally invasive", require additional surgery, and have complications of their own.